labex-labs/labex-cheatsheets/docs/cheatsheets/en/jenkins.md

   <BaseQuizOption value="D">Stops the build</BaseQuizOption>

   <BaseQuizAnswer>
-    The `-s` flag makes the build command synchronous, meaning it waits for the build to complete before returning.
+    The <code>-s</code> flag makes the build command synchronous, meaning it waits for the build to complete before returning.
 Without it, the command returns immediately after triggering the build.
   </BaseQuizAnswer>
 </BaseQuiz>